BCHHealthNLP/chemoTimelinesBaselineSystem/README.md

 ```
 ## Critical operation instruction

-Due to a current bug in the inter process communication, the process will finish writing but not close itself.
-So when you see `Writing results for ...` followed by `Finished writing...` close the process via `ctrl+c`
+Due to a current issue in the inter process communication, the process will finish writing but not close itself.
+So when you see `Writing results for ...` followed by `Finished writing...` close the process via `ctrl+c`.
+This is the case both for running the system inside or outside of a Docker image.

 ## Running the system outside of a Docker image

 This is for the most part actually how we have ran the system during development, and can be resorted to in the event of issues with creating or running a Docker image.
 Use the following steps for setup:
-- Make sure you have Java JDK 8 and the latest version of maven installed (we use OpenJDK) and is set as your default Java
+- Make sure you have Java JDK 8  (we use OpenJDK) and the latest version of maven installed and that Java 8 is set as your default system Java
 - Create a conda 3.9 environment with `conda create -n timelines python=3.9`
 - Change directory into `timelines` under the project root
 - Create an ActiveMQ broker named `mybroker` in your current directory via: